AlexanderKosik/software_design/content/material/testing.md

 Manuell tests are usually performed using the system as a whole.
 In comparison, automatic tests can take place on different levels of our system.
 Like manual tests they can test the system as a whole (so-called *system tests*), verify the interaction of individual components (so-called *integration tests*) or verify individual units of the system in isolation.
 In the latter case, we speak of unittests.

 # Unit tests
-Unittests test units of our system in isolation.
+Unittests test units of our system in isolation, as the name suggests.
 But what is *a unit*?
 A unit is the smallest testable thing.
 It may be as small as a function, or an object or an modul.
 The only important thing is that we can test this unit in isolation.

 Isolation means, that we have no dependencies to other components that make it hard or even impossible for us to test this unit in isolation.
 Such dependencies might be connections to specific hardware, dependencies to network input, dependencies to a database and so on.